 Men of the Night's Watch are garbed all in black, a tradition that earned them the nickname "crows", particularly among the free folk, who often call them "black crows."
 While some use this name derogatorily, many in the Night's Watch have adopted the term for their own use.
 They are also called the "black brothers", and in song they have been called the "black knights of the Wall."

+Brothers of the Night's Watch serve for life.
 It is customary to finish a black brother's eulogy with the words, "And now his watch is ended."
+Castle Black contains a lichyard, and knights can be laid to rest in ancient tombs near the lichyard or burned on a pyre.

 The numbers of the Night's Watch have long been dwindling.
 During Aegon's Conquest, the Night's Watch numbered ten thousand strong.
 However, by 298 AC, their strength has dwindled to less than a thousand.
 Of these thousand, six hundred are stationed at Castle Black, two hundred at the Shadow Tower, and fewer at Eastwatch-by-the-Sea.